isabella232/fastlane-example/README.md

 # Usage
 - Install [fastlane](https://github.com/KrauseFx/fastlane)
-- Run `fastlen deploy --trace` in the project folder
+- Run `fastlane deploy` in the project folder

 You'll be have to change the used credentials to make `deliver` and `sigh` work.

 # Need help?
 - If there is a technical problem with this project, submit an issue.
-Run ```fastlane deploy --trace``` to get the stack trace.
 - I'm available for contract work - drop me an email: fastlane@krausefx.com

 # License